marq24/emacberry.com/_docs/9992-privacy.md

 device in the _GPSLogger II_ folder of your Downloads.

 ---
-[^1]: In previous versions of GPSLogger the app has used a _random internal UUID_ - but this has been removed since
+[^1]: In the past the app has used a _random internal UUID_ - this ID has been removed with the update to v2.0.0.206
-      v2.0.0.206 completely (any existing data has been deleted from the device).
+      (any existing UUID data has been deleted from the device during the update).